saadahmad5/ThePupilsCorner/readme.md

 - Type username as 'sa' and the password.
 - Connect
 9. On the left pane expand Databases and create a new database 'thepupilscorner'.
-10. Under this database, create a new table named Books and its attribs are (ItemId, ItemName, ISBN13, ISBN10)
+10. Under this database, use the DML.sql file to create tables in this database.
+11. Now use the DML.sql file to insert sample data to the database.
+Try some queries here!
-11. Open the VS Code in the './Backend/' folder
+12. Open the VS Code in the './Backend/' folder
-12. Open server.js, modify the user and password in dbConfig variable
+13. Open server.js, modify the user and password in dbConfig variable
-13. Use the integrated terminal in VS Code and type 'npm start' in the prompt.
+14. Use the integrated terminal in VS Code and type 'npm start' in the prompt.
-14. Open Postman and try HTTP requests
+15. You can open Postman and try HTTP requests
-- GET: localhost:8080/api/books
+- GET: localhost:8080/api/book
-- POST: localhost:8080/api/books [Body: {ItemID: "", ... }]
+- POST: localhost:8080/api/book [Body: {ItemName: "", ... }]
-- PUT: localhost:8080/api/books/id
+- PUT: localhost:8080/api/book/{id} [Body: {ItemName: "", ...}]
-- DELETE: Same as PUT
+- DELETE: localhost:8080/api/book/{id}
-15. So far I remember that followed the steps above to make it work, if it won't work for you, feel free to ask me.
+16. So far I remember that followed the steps above to make it work, if it won't work for you, feel free to ask me.

 ### STEPS FOR FRONTEND:
 1. Clone the code